 What Evangelism is Not

 Mark Dever has an interesting piece in Christianity Today called “What Evangelism Isn’t.”
 It is adapted from his book The Gospel and Personal Evangelism.
+He outlines several helpful distinctions.
+He notes that evangelism is not:

 What Evangelism Is Not: